 This is a review of the annual eight day bicycle tour of the Erie Canal from Buffalo, NY, to Albany, which is about 400 miles, organized by Parks and Trails New York.
-I have done this ride four times with PTNY and I highly recommend it.
-In 2016 my son joined me and we had a great time.
-This year in 2017, my fifth Erie ride, I will be joined by my son and granddaughter Sofia.
+I have done this ride five times with PTNY and I highly recommend it.
+In 2016 my son Eric joined me and we had a great time.
+In 2017, my fifth Erie ride, I was joined by my son and granddaughter Sofia.
 Every year I revisit my review to be sure that it remains accurate.

 My first ride on the canal was self-supported.
 The travelogue of my self-supported trip is here on the Edek’s Attic.
 Doing the ride with Parks and Trails New York is a less demanding way to go.
 This is also a great ride to test your desires to tour on a bicycle.

 The daily activities on this ride are conducted and managed by many volunteers and the staff of PTNY.
 As of this writing, they have successfully run this event 18 times.
 They select great camp sites that are grassy with many suitable spots to pitch a tent.
 Many of the sites are on school grounds and access to the school facilities such as showers and bathrooms is provided.
 When the school facilities are not available, PTNY provides a large shower truck and clean chemical toilets.

 PTNY transports your personal gear between camp sites.
 Riders usually help by loading their gear onto the box trucks each morning.
 The volunteer staff unload at each camp site by the time the riders begin to arrive.
 People bring suitcases, duffel bags, or panniers to carry their stuff.
 You need to be sure that whatever you are using is durable because it will get rough handling.
 If it rains, they will cover all of the stuff with tarps to protect it as much as possible.
 Some people have had problems with wet clothes after heavy rain.
 PTNY suggests that you take care to wrap such things in plastic just in case unless your bag is water proof.